 Make sure the handbrake is on, the gear lever is in neutral, the tipper lever is in 'hold' and the PTO switch is 'out'.
 Then:

-- if fitted, lower the rear stabiliser legs - unlock the taildoor or grain hatch (taking care to stand clear) - return to the cab, start the engine and make sure the air pressure is at the level recommended by the manufacturer - remain in the cab until the tipping operation is complete - depress the clutch and wait 4 seconds (8 seconds for a gearbox with a rear mounted PTO) - press the safety latch and switch the PTO 'in' (the warning light will come on) - release the clutch - make sure no-one is within the danger area (see page 7) - move the tipper lever to 'raise' and hold in position.
-Releasing pressure on the lever will stop the body lifting - raise the body SMOOTHLY by varying the engine revs but NEVER EXCEED 1500RPM - prevent the discharging load from piling up and fouling the taildoor by driving forward VERY SLOWLY BY NO MORE THAN A METRE AT A TIME - when the body gets to the tipping angle you want, release the tipper lever to 'hold' - if you need to spread the load, release the handbrake and drive forward VERY SLOWLY.
+- unlock the taildoor or grain hatch (taking care to stand clear) - return to the cab, start the engine and make sure the air pressure is at the level recommended by the manufacturer - remain in the cab until the tipping operation is complete - depress the clutch\ and wait 4 seconds (8 seconds for a gearbox with a rear mounted PTO) - press the safety latch and switch the PTO 'in' (the warning light will come on) - release the clutch - make sure no-one is within the danger area (see page 7) - move the tipper lever to 'raise' and hold in position.
+Releasing pressure on the lever will stop the body lifting - raise the body SMOOTHLY by varying the engine revs NEVER EXCEED 1100rpm - Higher engine revs may be possible depending on the PTO / pump model & the gearbox model.
+Check with your supplier to be sure. - prevent the discharging load from piling up and fouling the taildoor by driving forward VERY SLOWLY BY NO MORE THAN A METRE AT A TIME - when the body gets to the tipping angle you want, release the tipper lever to 'hold' - if you need to spread the load, release the handbrake and drive forward VERY SLOWLY.